What is differential geometry: curves and surfaces: Simple curves

-It turns out that any simple curve $\gamma$ can be \emph{parametrized} by a real interval or the circle.
-That is, there is a homeomorphism $\GG\to\gamma$ where $\GG$ is a real interval (open, closed or semi-open) or the circle
+It turns out that any simple curve $\gamma$ can be \emph{parametrized} by a real interval or circle.
+That is, there is a homeomorphism $\GG\to\gamma$ where $\GG$ is a real interval (open, closed, or semi-open) or the circle

 A complete proof of the latter statement is given by David Gale \cite{gale}.
 The proof is not hard, but it would take us away from the main subject.
-A~finickity reader may add this property in the definition of curve.

-If $\GG$ is an open interval or a circle, we say that $\gamma$ is a \emph{curve without endpoints}, otherwise it is called a {}\emph{curve with endpoints}.
-In the case when $\GG$ is a circle we say that the curve is \emph{closed}.
-When $\GG$ is a closed interval, $\gamma$ is called a {}\emph{simple arc}.

-A parametrization $\GG\to\gamma$ describes a curve completely.
-We will denote a curve and its parametrization by the same letter; for example, we may say a plane curve $\gamma$ is given with a parametrization $\gamma\:(a,b)\z\to \mathbb{R}^2$.
-Note, however, that any simple curve admits many different parametrizations.
+The parametrization $\GG\to\gamma$ describes the curve completely.
+We will denote a curve and its parametrization by the same letter; for example, we may say a curve $\gamma$ is given with a parametrization $\gamma\:(a,b]\z\to \mathbb{R}^2$.
+Note, however, that any simple curve admits many parametrizations.

 \begin{thm}{Exercise} \begin{subthm}{ex:9:compact} Show that the image of any continuous injective map $\gamma\:[0,1]\to\mathbb{R}^2$ is a simple arc. \end{subthm}